staticfloat/GlibcBuilder/README.md

 This repository was created using [BinaryBuilder.jl](https://github.com/JuliaPackaging/BinaryBuilder.jl)

-Because we tend to use different versions of `glibc` on different architectures, this repository has multiple releases spread out across multiple branches.
+Because we tend to use different versions of `glibc` on different architectures, this repository has multiple releases spread out across multiple tags, each supporting different platforms.
 We recommend using the oldest version possible for the architecture you are interested in.